christhng/taproject/report/proposal.md

 * Interactively suggest places to eat
 * Use NLP techniques to build a chatbot

+## Motivation
+* lack of localized chatbot
+* hard to train chatbot using by creating the responses

+## Potential Use Cases
+* Tie up with business to suggest business to users
+* provide some entertainment when choosing where to eat
+* customer service for businesses who signed up

+## Analytics Tasks
+Here we describe the analytics tasks involved in building the chatbot

+#### Named Entity Extraction
+* Extracting foods, places and locations from user's comments

+#### Document Retrieval
+* Use of document retrieval to get the most relevant place to have lunch

+#### Topic Analysis
+* Reviews are used to train the bot to provide relevant responses.
+* Each review is tied to a topic

 ## Approach
 * Get the data (APIs and scraping)
 * Prepare the corpus